The Growing Place

 Our Growing Place Choice plants are chosen because they are strong performers year after year, staying attractive with less maintenance when planted in the right place.

-Skyrocket Juniper has attractive powder blue foliage.
-The scale-like leaves are highly ornamental and remain powder blue throughout the winter.
+Skyrocket Juniper is a dwarf conifer which is primarily valued in the landscape for its rigidly columnar form.
+It has attractive powder blue evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain powder blue throughout the winter.
 It produces silvery blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Skyrocket Juniper is a multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.